eveeifyeve/Dc-bot/SECURITY.md

 | none    | :x:                |

 ## Reporting a Vulnerability

-Use this section to tell people how to report a vulnerability.

-Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.
+So if theres any vulnerability please put it in issues on github

+## Known vulnerability
-So there is a big issue with java script vulnerabilitys as of rn but im planing to get code done then switch to python which is more secure than Js
+big issue with java script vulnerabilitys as of rn but im planing to get code done then switch to python which is more secure than Js.
+Because people can debug js gets fixed soon!